Use this sewing pattern and DIY tutorial to make a maxi dress – you can even use jersey bedsheets for the fabric!

 Hello lovely readers – today I’m sharing a maxi dress tutorial.
 This dress was originally sewn in 2013 and I wore it many times over multiple years.
 It was definitely a closet staple for me!
 Below is the same dress made in another fabric.

-I made this dress from jersey bedsheets from Target.
-That was also my fabric source for this dress, but I wasn't thrilled with that jersey.
-It's just not that soft (not like the fab stuff I get from sponsor Near Sea Naturals, which you'll get to see more of next week).
-But the striped jersey sheets are very soft, and so far this dress is wearing very well - it's now been to Salt Lake City for SNAP and Los Angeles for Fabric Weekend 2013.
+I made the blue dress from jersey bedsheets from Target.
+That was also my fabric source for this dress, but I wasn’t thrilled with that jersey.
+It’s just not that soft.
+But the striped jersey sheets are very soft, and so far this dress is wearing very well – it’s now been to Salt Lake City for SNAP and Los Angeles for Fabric Weekend 2013.
 Bonus: I only used the fitted sheet, with the elastic cut out, of my full-size sheet set to make this dress, which means I have a whole flat sheet and pillowcase left to use!